The Complete Guide to Gas Tungsten Arc Welding

 • Produces more intense UV rays compared to other processes.

-• GTAW equipment is more sophisticated and therefore expensive.
+• GTAW equipment is more sophisticated and, therefore, expensive.

-• Running costs are higher since shielding gases are required for GTAW welding, such as helium and argon, which are quite costly.
+• Running costs are higher since shielding gases such as helium and argon are required for GTAW welding, which are quite costly.

 • Shielding gases can displace air from the environment.
 Hence, in confined areas, ventilation must be installed to remove excessive buildup of shielding gases and noxious fumes.
 The welding operator can also wear an air-supplied respirator.